nogicoder/farcry/README.md

 # Waypoint 40: Calculate and Order the Total Number of Kills per Player

-Write a SQL query that returns the total number of kills per player among all the game sessions they have participated to.
-Sort the result by the descending order of the number of kills.
+Write a SQL query that returns the total number of kills per player among all the game sessions they have participated in.
+Sort the result in descending order by the number of kills.
 If two players have the same total number of kills, they must be sorted by their ascending alphabetical order.

 For example: